mickeywoods/About-me/README.md

 - 👋 Hi, I’m @mickeywoods
 - 👀 I’m interested in CI/CD pipelines, automation, and deploying Microservices using NGINX features and functionality
 - 🌱 I’m currently learning how to integrate and use modern applications and toolsets that work with F5 BIG-IP
-- 💞️ I’m looking to collaborate on ways to learn more and bring important DevOps messaging to my business partners
+- 💞️ I’m looking to collaborate so I can learn more and bring important DevOps messaging to my business partners
 - 📫 I can be reached at m.woods@f5.com

 <!---